Have you been able to find a good deal on Wolfspeed Inc.’s shares?

 Are institutional investors increasing their holdings in WOLF shares?

 The recent increase in stakes in WOLF appears to be a result of several institutional investors and hedge funds increasing their positions.
 Capital Research & Management Co’s position in WOLF has decreased by -0.53% in the first quarter.
-The company now owns 13,628,117 shares of the stock, with a value of $940.89 million, following the sale of -72,862 additional shares during the last quarter.
-The Vanguard Group, Inc. made another increased to its shares in WOLF during the first quarter, upping its stake by 0.66%.
-During the last quarter, the company dropped down 74,891 additional shares for a total stake of worth $790.9 million, bringing number of shares owned by the company to 11,455,629.
+The company now owns 13,628,117 shares of the stock, with a value of $1.05 billion, following the sale of -72,862 additional shares during the last quarter.
+The Vanguard Group, Inc. made another increased to its shares in WOLF during the first quarter, upping its stake by 2.71%.
+During the last quarter, the company dropped down 310,736 additional shares for a total stake of worth $906.13 million, bringing number of shares owned by the company to 11,766,365.

 During the first quarter, BlackRock Fund Advisors subtracted a -87,454 position in WOLF.
-Capital Research & Management Co sold an additional -1.7 million shares in the last quarter, decreasing its holdings by -14.11%, now holding 10.33 million shares worth $713.23 million.
-At the end of the first quarter, ClearBridge Investments LLC increased its WOLF holdings by 0.66% and now holds 6.08 million WOLF shares valued at $420.06 million with the added 39744.0 shares during the period.
+Capital Research & Management Co sold an additional -1.7 million shares in the last quarter, decreasing its holdings by -14.11%, now holding 10.33 million shares worth $795.57 million.
+At the end of the first quarter, ClearBridge Investments LLC decreased its WOLF holdings by -6.29% and now holds 5.7 million WOLF shares valued at $439.07 million with the lessened -0.38 million shares during the period.

 Leave a Reply